The Promotion of Professional Religious Titles in the Church System

 Can you see the foolishness in doing this?

 Yet, the sainted sages tassels will get ruffled if anyone was to compete with their distinctions.

 Senior Pastor, or Chief Shepherd?

 All the apostles with the exception of Paul were not formally trained in a seminary, but they were confident in what they had learned from the Holy Spirit.
-By man’s standards, they would be considered uneducated an untrained because they had not attained any formal titles, or theological authority in a form of a certificate.
+By man’s standards, they would be considered uneducated an untrained because they had not attained any formal titles or theological authority in a form of a certificate.

-I will let God's word ask some questions of you:
+Let's let God's word ask some questions.

 For am I now seeking THE APPROVAL OF MAN, or of God?
 Or am I trying to PLEASE MAN?
 If I were still trying to please man, I would not be a servant of Christ. – Galatians 1:10

 How can you believe, when YOU RECEIVE GLORY FROM ONE ANOTHER and do not seek the glory that comes from the only God? - John 5:44